serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ### Calling the Services

-To simulate an application user interface, we will use `curl` to call the user service API for registering an user.
+To simulate an application user interface, we will use `curl` to call the user service API for registering a user.
 We have the current `serverless run` session running on one pane and we will run the frontend curl commands on another pane.

 Run the following `curl` command on the other pane: